nandabritto/MSP-4/README.md

 - Details of handy tools (and links to official sites)
   - Agile Management tools
   - Code validators and beautifiers
+  - Testing tools
 - Practise Exams based on Industry standard certificates
-- (potentially) Random Project idea generator
-- (potentially) User viewing previous results
-- (potentially) discussion boards for newbies

 ## User Stories and Functional Requirements

-The planning and maintenance of all significant functionality will be managed within the JIRA.
+The planning and maintenance of all significant functionality will be managed within the following JIRA.
 	https://sphere42.atlassian.net/jira/software/projects/MSP04/boards
 	*Credentials to this management tool will be provided to Code Institute during submission

-A breakdown of the Agile project structure (Epics, User Stories(with points), and tasks) can be found within the agile.md document.
+A copy of the Agile project structure (Epics, User Stories(with points), and tasks) can be found within the agile.md document.

 All project wireframes and UX design details are included within the applicable EPIC/ User story ticket.
 There is the potential for variance between the initial UX design and the final product as the design will be adjusted based on feedback from User Acceptance Testing (both alpha and beta cycles).

 Notes:
-This project will progress utilising the Agile Scrum methodolgy.
+This project will progress utilising the Agile methodolgy.
 Development cycles (sprints) will be 7 days in length.
 Initial Epics to be created for the project will be:
 - Project Initial Setup